TsinghuaDatabaseGroup/Planar/README.md

 # Planar

-Planar is a benchmark for evaluating semantic query processing engines over heterogeneous structured and unstructured data.
+Planar is a benchmark for semantic query processing over heterogeneous data.
+It provides real-world workloads with gold answers, reference plans, and optimization opportunities.
+These enable unified evaluation of SQPEs, agents, and hybrid systems, with analysis of planning, optimization, and operator execution.

-The benchmark contains **243 queries** across four real-world domains and three difficulty levels (`easy`, `medium`, and `hard`).
+The benchmark contains **243 queries** across four real-world domains and three complexity levels (`easy`, `medium`, and `hard`).

 ## Community